Making Sugar Syrups and caramel always begins with heating and melting ordinary granulated sugar.

 Testing for Sugar and Caramel Stages:

-An accurate candy thermometer is the most reliable way to determine when sugar has been cooked to the correct temperature.
+An accurate candy or digital thermometer is the most reliable way to determine when sugar has been cooked to the correct temperature.

 Drop a teaspoonful of the cooked sugar into a bowl of ice cold water, and then remove the sugar from the water by pressing gently between your thumb and forefinger.